HilaryKoerner/Interactive-Dashboard-JavaScript/README.md

 ![bellyb-vsc3](https://user-images.githubusercontent.com/74504885/127411925-b6c20c14-aad2-425d-b405-9b0096bc3140.PNG)

+To create the bar chart I pulled the "option" input from the user to take the ID number and then fed it in to a function.
+Within the function, I created a trace that pulled in the top ten sample values and the corresponding otu IDs and labels.
+I reversed the top ten so they were in descending order and called them as a horitzontal bar.

 ![bellyb-vsc4](https://user-images.githubusercontent.com/74504885/127411941-baf6d3dd-b205-4aa3-a33e-f56987151856.PNG)

 Similar to the bar chart, I created a bubble chart by feeding in the user input to a function.
 Within the function I created a trace that pulled all otu IDs and sample values.
 I used the samples values to create the size of the bubble and set the color scale to Earth.